French Horn Guide Part 2

 As the student progresses, they will outgrow, either physically or experientially, the single horn they started on and be advised to move on to a double horn.
 The double horn is quite literally the combination of a Bb horn and the longer F horn into one instrument.
 The double horn achieves this by stacking the valve tubing of both instruments, one on top of the other, and using double layer rotary valves that operate on both horns simultaneously.
-By activating an additional thumb valve, the player can immediately and smoothly switch between the two layers to play in the key of their choosing.
+By activating an additional thumb valve, the player can immediately and smoothly switch between the two layers to play the horn in the key of their choosing.

 Double horns in the intermediate level are offered in two types: full double and the less common compensating (or half) double.
 Both these instruments have four valves, have two layers of valve slides, are pitched in Bb and F and change between the two via a thumb operated valve.
 Valves 1,2 and 3 operate the same as the single horn and alter the pitch accordingly regardless if the player is on the Bb or F side of the horn.

-Both instruments below are full double horn models.
+- Both instruments below are full double horn models.
 Note the different location of the thumb operated 4th valve:

-- A compensating double horn works a bit differently.
+The compensating double horn works a bit differently.
 The top layer of slides on a compensating double horn are pitched in Bb.
-So when the horn is played in Bb, the top layer of the rotor and slides is being utilised.
+So when the horn is played in Bb, the top layer of the rotor and slide tubes are being utilised.
 When played in F, the top AND bottom layer of slides (along with some extra tubing) become engaged to lower the pitch accordingly - adding tubing to “compensate” to reach the lower pitch.

-The images below show the airstream through a compensating horn.
-The first photo showing the horn in Bb with the air always passing through the top side of the valve section (and using the top layer of slides - not highlighted).
+- The image below show the airstream through a compensating horn in Bb with the air always passing through the top side of the valve section (and using the top layer of slides - not highlighted).

-This image shows the compensating section added to the Bb horn creating a horn in F by having the air passing through the valve section twice (and using both the top layer of slides and the bottom layer of slides - not highlighted).
+- This image shows the compensating section added to the Bb horn creating a horn in F, having the air pass through the valve section twice (using both the top layer of slides and the bottom layer of slides - not highlighted).

-A double horn that plays in F without the thumb valve depressed is said to “stand in F”, switching to Bb when the thumb valve is depressed.
+Standing: A double horn that plays in F without the thumb valve depressed is said to “stand in F”, switching to Bb when the thumb valve is depressed.
 Likewise, a horn “standing in Bb” will play in Bb when the thumb valve is not depressed and in F when the thumb valve is depressed.
-Intermediate horns all come standing in F. Many but not all horns have the ability to have the standing swapped if desired by the player.
+Intermediate horns all come standing in F. Many, but not all, have the ability to have the standing swapped if desired by the player.
 A horn that lacks the ability to switch may be less desirable for some players and should be considered before purchase.

-The player's comfort should always be taken into account.
-Some horns, as mentioned in Part One offer adjustable finger hooks and flippers can all make a horn more adjustable for comfort.
+Comfort: The player's comfort should always be taken into account.
+As mentioned in Part One, string linkages, adjustable finger hooks and flippers can all make a horn more adjustable for comfort.
 Additionally, some double horns offer more flexibility in the placement of the thumb trigger.
 This is typically dependent on the wrap style.
-Those horn with the 4h valve placed near the 3rd valve often have more adjustability than a horn with the 4th valve near the 1st valve.
+Those horns with the 4h valve placed near the 3rd valve often have more adjustability than a horn with the 4th valve near the 1st valve.